$E_\infty$-cells and general linear groups of infinite fields: Introduction

 \subsection{Rognes' connectivity conjecture}

-Let us next describe some results relating to conjectures of Rognes about his spectrum-level rank filtration of the algebraic $K$-theory of a ring $A$ \cite{rognesrank}.
-Let us for notational reasons assume $A$ is connected and has the property that all projective modules are free.
-Rognes' rank filtration is an ascending exhaustive filtration
+These results are directly related to conjectures of Rognes about his spectrum-level rank filtration of the algebraic $K$-theory spectrum $\gK(\R)$ of a commutative ring $A$ \cite{rognesrank}.
+Let us for notational reasons assume $A$ is connected and has the property that all finitely-generated projective modules are free.
+Rognes' rank filtration is then an ascending exhaustive filtration

 by subspectra, and he identified the filtration quotients as